 Important: if your child uses a device with Android 13, the activation of Accessibility and Notifications Access permissions, may be restricted when first installing Qustodio and the options will initially appear greyed out on the settings:

-After this dialog is shown, an option will appear on the screen to Allow Restricted Settings:
+After this dialog is shown, an option will appear on the screen to Allow Restricted Settings, as shown on the picture below.

 Tap to allow access, as this permission is required for Qustodio to work, then continue the installation normally.